Advancing dignity, acceptance and equal rights for people of different sexual orientations…

-Aside from our advocacy and educational efforts, we organise Asia’s premier LGBT+ festival Pink Season, monthly professional networking event Fruits in Suits, and commemorative events for the annual International Day Against Homophobia, Transphobia and Biphobia (IDAHOT).
+Aside from our advocacy and educational efforts, we organise Asia’s premier LGBTQI+ festival Pink Season, monthly professional networking event Fruits in Suits, and commemorative events for the annual International Day Against Homophobia, Transphobia and Biphobia (IDAHOT).

 Why should we care?

 Also, transgender individuals face considerable hurdles in affirming their gender identities.
-In a nutshell, there is an unequal treatment in law, and this goes against the shared values of Hongkongers – equality and justice.
+In a nutshell, there is unequal treatment in law, and this goes against the shared values of Hongkongers – equality and justice.

 How can we help?

-Whether you are able to commit to a long-term position as a recruiting officer, assist in organising the next Pink Season, or are keen to volunteer in your spare time, offering your skills as a photographer, videographer, translator, there are many opportunities to support the work of Pink Alliance.
+Whether you are able to commit to a long-term position as a recruiting officer, assist in organising the next Pink Season, or are keen to volunteer in your spare time, offering your skills as a photographer, videographer, or translator, there are many opportunities to support the work of Pink Alliance.
 Those are just a few examples of how you can help.
 For more information head to our website or email email@example.com to show your interest.